Mel0nHead/algorithms/README.md

 # algorithms

-Trying to get to grips with various algorithms, done as part of the Coursera algorithms specialisation.
+Trying to get to grips with various algorithms, done as part of the Stanford algorithms specialisation on Coursera.